farazdagi/cargo-algorist/README.md

 ## Included algorithms and data structures

-The Algorist is also a library of algorithms and data structures, which will be copied into your contest project, and can be used in your problem files.
+The Algorist library contains a lot of useful code that can be imported into your contest projects.

-See [`algorist`](https://docs.rs/algorist/latest/algorist/) documentation for a complete list of available algorithms and data structures, as well as their usage examples.
+See [`algorist`](https://docs.rs/algorist/latest/algorist/) crate documentation for a complete list of available algorithms and data structures, as well as their usage examples.

+## Using your own algorithms and data structures

+While the Algorist crate provides a lot of useful algorithms and data structures, the original plan was to allow users to also rely on their own code, i.e. you are working on contest problems, and when you find something that can be abstracted into a reusable module, you can do it and expand your own library of algorithms.

+Support for this is in the works, but not yet fully implemented.

 ## License